FAQ about Confident Childbirth hypnobirthing

 I’m going to yoga classes, isn’t that enough?

 Yoga is fantastic especially as it will help you prepare physically for birth.
 In combination with self-hypnosis and other Confident Childbirth hypnobirthing skills, you can feel even more in control and trust your body.
 And then you can use your self-hypnosis to cope more easily with family life (like getting easily back to sleep during any disturbed nights after your baby is born!)

 There’s so much you can learn from going to NCT or other antenatal classes.

-I aim to give you what you’re unlikely to get from them, which is to prepare your mind so that it can support your body in giving you and your baby a positive experience.
-So I teach you skills like self-hypnosis, visualisation and pain control, as well as a range of practical ways for managing your experience positively and feeling in control, during the remainder of your pregnancy and in new parenthood as well as during the birth.
+We aim to give you what you’re unlikely to get from them, which is to prepare your mind so that it can support your body in giving you and your baby a positive experience.
+So we teach you skills like self-hypnosis, visualisation and pain control, as well as a range of practical ways for managing your experience positively and feeling in control, during the remainder of your pregnancy and in new parenthood as well as during the birth.